mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 At that point, I was hoping that I can simply average or sum the aligned signals and get the final raw IR signal.
 However, a different signal is sent every time a button is pressed for the on-off command.
 This is the first command I needed to rev-eng since otherwise I would need to have the vacuum running around while trying to send a signal to it with the microcontroller-mounted IR LED.
-Here is a plot of the mixed signal:
+Here is a plot of some aligned gappy signals that are either on or off commands.
+I also figured out a simple way to sort the gaps for easier visual inspection.
 ![mixsig](/img/camera_mixed_signals.png)

-It turns out, that fortunately it is really simple to separate these signals, especially if one considers that they are strictly positive and there are two of them! (the on and off command).
+Fortunately it is really simple to separate these signals, especially if one considers that they are strictly positive and there are two of them! (the on and off command).
 I first tried some hand-designed tricks (like figuring out visually what bit belongs to just one signal etc) but decided to put some simple ML to good use to do this more effectively.
 This can be done by using [non-negative matrix factorization](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html).
 The problem is cast to finding two positive components that explain the signal, and in turn to a matrix factorization problem.
 The algorithm should discover the two signals (the on and off command).